data-henrik/security-advisor-findings/INSTRUCTIONS.md

 ### Deploy
 To deploy the actions, follow these steps from within the [/functions](/functions) directory:

+0. Make sure you are logged in and have the right region and resource group.
+Run `ibmcloud target` to confirm.
 1. Create an IAM namespace:
    `ibmcloud fn namespace create SecurityFindings`
 2. Set the newly created namespace as default for the next commands.